Administration Panel

 • e-mail,

-c) lock customer – temporary lock of customer (more information in customer statuses part),
+b) lock/unlock customer – temporary lock of customer (more information in customer statuses part),

-d) delete customer – permanent delete customer data (more information in customer statuses part).
+b) delete customer – permanent delete customer data (more information in customer statuses part).

 The following table shows the states of the user's token after performing each action.